VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P5S.md

 Followed by **Ruby Glow**, remember to mitigate these.
 The arena will be divided in 4, with 2 *Topaz Stones* and 2 *Poison Stones*.
 Either move into the quadrant without any *Stones* to have a mostly free quadrant or move to the one with the *Poison Stone* very close to the middle, leaving the corner as a safe spot.

-Before the poison pools dissapear, *Proto-Carbuncle* will cast **Venomous Mass**.
+Before the poison pools disappear, *Proto-Carbuncle* will cast **Venomous Mass**.
 The main Tank has to cross through the boss to take the hit alone and swap Tanks during the cast.
 The new main Tank will receive **Toxic Crunch**.
 Take care of the second Tank since the damage from the <span class='debuff'>Poison</span> and the auto-attacks can be nasty.

-> The whole tankbuster cannot be cheesed with invulnerability because the <span class='debuff'>Physical Vulnerability Up</span> debuff from **Venomous Mass** along with the <span class='debuff'>Poison</span> from **Toxic Crunch** will be lethal to anyone since the <span class='debuff'>Poison</span> duration is longer than any invulnerabilities.
+> The whole tank buster cannot be cheesed with invulnerability because the <span class='debuff'>Physical Vulnerability Up</span> debuff from **Venomous Mass** along with the <span class='debuff'>Poison</span> from **Toxic Crunch** will be lethal to anyone since the <span class='debuff'>Poison</span> duration is longer than any invulnerability.

 Then the **Caustic Pools** will appear.
 Each one of these will be soaked by player of the same role.
-The Tanks and Melee DPS will soak the inner ones while the Healers and Ranged DPS will soak the outter ones.
+The Tanks and Melee DPS will soak the inner ones while the Healers and Ranged DPS will soak the outer ones.
 You can enter inside when there's 2-3 ticks left to avoid unnecessary damage from <span class='debuff'>Toxicosys</span>.

 Another **Venomous Mass** and **Toxic Crunch** combo, swap Tanks as previously.